-Proposals must take account of the space required for coastal habitats where important in their own right and/or for ecosystem functioning and provision of goods and services.
-Proposals must demonstrate that they will, in order of preference:
+Proposals that enhance coastal habitats where important in their own right and/or for ecosystem functioning and provision of goods and services will be supported.
+Proposals must take account of the space required for coastal habitats where important in their own right and/or for ecosystem functioning and provision of goods and services and demonstrate that they will, in order of preference:

-1. Proposals must include evidence of the identification and assessment of the potential for the net loss of coastal habitat.
+- Proposals that offer enhancement must also assess adverse impacts in line with relevant legislation and regulations including Habitats Regulations Assessment, Environmental Impact Assessment and other national legislation.
+Enhancement is not a substitute for avoidance, protection or mitigation measures Proposals must include evidence of the identification and assessment of the potential for the net loss of coastal habitat.
 Where there are gaps in the evidence they may need to provide specific evidence.
-This should include, but not be limited to, the following habitats:
+This should include, but not be limited to, the following habitats:-

 - salt marshes